-Concerning a musher who has not completed a stage, please refer to § 4.8
+Concerning a musher who has not completed a stage, please refer to § 4.9

 The finisher status is given to a musher who has run and finished all the stages in all their length.
+Likewise, in the event of a change of program due to a potential lack of snow, the musher must participate in all possible replacement activities (parade, conference, activities, etc.).

-For the Grande Odyssée and for trophies :
+For the Grande Odyssée and for trophies:

-• A general scratch classification and a stage scratch classification (all competitions and categories combined : OPEN, LIMITED, trophy) will be published after each stage

-- Only one stage podium will be made per stage, for each race (OPEN, LIMITED, trophy) following the stage classification. - The general classifications will determine the final podiums that will be made during the closing ceremony of each races - The special prizes will be awarded following the stage podium of the last stage.
+- A general scratch classification and a stage scratch classification (all competitions and categories combined) will be published after each stage - Only one stage podium will be made per stage, for each race (LGO, trophy) following the stage classification. - The general classifications will determine the final podiums that will be made during the closing ceremony of each races - The special prizes will be awarded following the stage podium of the last stage.